 "Be he foe or friend, be he foul or cleanElda or Maia or Aftercomer,Man yet unborn upon Middle-earth,Neither law, nor love, nor league of swords,Dread nor danger, not Doom itselfShall defend him from Feanor, and Feanor's kin,Whoso hideth or hoardeth, or in hand taketh,Finding keepeth or afar castethA Silmaril.
 This swear we all!Death we will deal him ere Day's ending,Woe unto world's end!
 Our word hear thou,Eru Allfather!
 To the everlastingDarkness doom us if our deed faileth!On the holy mountain hear in witnessand our vow remember,Manwe and Varda!"

 - In the first book of A Series of Unfortunate Events, Count Olaf says: "I'll get my hands on your fortune even if it's the last thing I do!"
 It doesn't turn out well for anybody.

 - Mostly seen in flashbacks, Slade Wilson in Arrow made a promise to Oliver Queen in the time they were stuck on the island after Shado was killed because of Oliver.
-Basically the "promise" is that he will come back to make him suffer and kills everyone he loves, including his mother, his sister and even their love interests, all of that becuase the death of Shado, which make him crazy, not just because of the Mirakuru in his system.
+Basically the "promise" is that he will come back to make him suffer and kill everyone he loves, including his mother, his sister and even their love interests, all of that because of the death of Shado, which made him crazy, not just because of the Mirakuru in his system.